dotnet/roslyn/docs/features/incremental-generators.md

 `SyntaxNode` instances.
 Roslyn can even further optimize this by tracking whether or not a given attribute could possibly be the attribute the generator cares about by maintaining a small index and comparing type names as an initial heuristic.
-This index is cheap to maintain and, importantly, can only have false postives, not false negatives.
+This index is cheap to maintain and, importantly, can only have false positives, not false negatives.
 This allows us to eliminate 99% of syntax in a Compilation from ever needing to be checked for semantic information (to eliminate false positives from the heuristic cache) or by the user `predicate` function (saving a significant number of